15 best bars in beautiful Venice, Italy

 As Venice’s only jazz club, it’s a popular place.
 Live music is usually played late in the evenings between 9pm and 11pm.

 Located in the Dorsoduro district, the bar is positioned between the San Barnaba and Santa Margherita piazzas.
-A visit to the club is definitely one of the best things to do in Venice.
+A visit to the club is one of my favourite things to do in Venice.

 3. Cantine del Vino già Schiavi